DataDog/documentation/content/en/dashboards/sharing.md

 3. Select **Only specified people** for indicating who can access this dashboard.
 4. Input the email addresses for people you would like to share your dashboard with.
 5. Choose configuration options under "Time & Variable Setings" for "Allow changing timeframe" and/or template variables visible tags.
-6. (Optional) You can copy the URL to share, but they will also receive an email with a link.
+6. (Optional) You can copy the URL to share; the specified email addresses will also receive an email with a link.
 7. Click **Done**.

 **Note**: